Hands and feet keep going to sleep for no reason? Pins and needles coming on out of nowhere?

-When you go to the loo, your pee should be almost free of colour and not smell strong.
-The opposite is a sure sign you’ve not got enough of the good stuff in your system, which may worsen menopause pins and needles.
+When you go to the loo, your pee should be almost free of colour and not smell strongly.
+The opposite is a sure sign you’ve not got enough of the good stuff in your system, which may worsen tingling sensations.

 STRETCH IT OUT

-Doing stretching exercises like those practised in yoga and pilates will reduce muscle tension and improve blood flow around your body too.
+Doing stretching exercises like those practiced in yoga and Pilates will reduce muscle tension and improve blood flow around your body too.